rbisewski/adventofcode/README.md

-# adventofcode2017
+# Adventofcode.com Puzzles

-Solutions for the 2017 adventofcode.com puzzles.
+Solutions for the various adventofcode.com puzzles.